In this section, you will get an overview of the use-case and learn how to get started setting up a quality gate for your project.

 service: booking & payment (For the sake of simplicity, a quality gate will be configured for

-For defining the stage(s) but also the tasks a service has to go through, a Shipyard file is needed.
+For defining the stage(s) a service has to go through, a Shipyard file is needed.
 Since a quality gate should be configured for the quality_assurance environment only, the corresponding Shipyard for the easyBooking project looks as follows:

-Note: You do not have to define any tasks in the Shipyard file because quality gates are a Keptn built-in task.
+You do not have to define any task sequence in a stage because quality gates (aka.

 To create the Keptn project